 DocuSign is the way to go if you’re interested in the platform’s number of integrations.
 DocuSign offers a staggering number of integrations with nearly any digital tool a company commonly uses.
 That stands out when you look at the compatibility with Google and Evernote platforms.
 And you can integrate even more platforms with its API.

 Or, at least, that’s what DotLoop’s process seems to suggest.
 Instead of focusing on offering as many integrations as possible, DotLoop focuses on properly integrating with the platforms real estate companies use.

-You can quickly integrate the platform with tools like Zillow, Quickbooks, and BrokerSumo.
-And although DocuSign’s integrations mainly focus on adding a simple signing option to other tools, DotLoop’s integrations fully flesh out the platform, allowing users to do more than just sign documents.
+You can quickly integrate the platform with tools like Zillow, the accounting software Quickbooks, and BrokerSumo.
+And although DocuSign’s integrations mainly focus on adding a simple signing option to other tools, DotLoop’s integrations fully flesh out the platform, allowing users to do more than sign documents.